FileSaveAs

 You can get cases, including the Marware, from amazon.co.uk , Dabs.com , AdvancedMP3players - and in the Carphone Warehouse accessories section.

-GPS / Sat-Nav Can you use SatNav or GPS positioning with an iPhone?
-Nope - not at this time.
-The iPhone doesn't have a built-in GPS receiver, and there's no way to install a third-party satnav solution such as TomTom Navigator.
+• The original iPhone (2007 model) didn't have a built-in GPS receiver, and there was no way to install a third-party satnav solution such as TomTom Navigator.

 Overseas?